gaurav34065/automate/README.md

 As i am using chef_client for provisioning, to use this you'll need to have a hosted chef account and chef installed along with vagrant and oracle virtual-box.

+RENAME THE FOLDER FROM "automate-master" to "mark" and save the folder in your home directory. (~/mark) Because i have written scripts that requires that exact path to execute the scripts.

 1.)
 Install cygwin or gitbash to run bash commands on host machine.

 2.)
 Configure below variables for your chef account before moving forward.
 (EDIT these variables in host_scaler.sh and parent Vagrantfile)